DFHack/dfhack/README.rst

 * Left-click on a unit's name or profession to view its properties.
 * Right-click on a unit's name or profession to zoom to it.

+Pressing ESC normally returns to the unit screen, but Shift-ESC would exit directly to the main dwarf mode screen.

 Liquids
 =======